Gulchehra Hoja

 Gulchehra "Guli" A. Hoja (born 1973) is a Uyghur–American journalist who has worked for Radio Free Asia since 2001.
 In November 2019, Hoja received the Magnitsky Human Rights Award for her reporting on the ongoing human rights crisis in Xinjiang and in 2020, Hoja received the Courage in Journalism Award from the International Women's Media Foundation and was listed among The 500 Most Influential Muslims.

 Early life

 Hoja was born in 1973 in Ürümqi, the capital of the Xinjiang Uygur Autonomous Region of the People's Republic of China.
-Her father was a noted author and archaeologist who served as the head of the archeology department of Xinjiang Regional Museum; His writing focused on Uyghur language and history and his archeological work included field work on mummies found in the Tarim Basin.
+Her father was a noted author and archaeologist who served as the head of the archeology department of Xinjiang Regional Museum; Her writing focused on Uyghur language and history and his archeological work included field work on mummies found in the Tarim Basin.
 Hoja's mother worked both as a professor of pharmacology and as a pharmacist.
 She has one brother, who is one-and-one-half years younger than her.
 Her grandfather was a widely known composer of traditional Uyghur music.

 While growing up, Hoja attended Uyghur-language schools that were run by ethnic Uyghurs.

 Hoja is a graduate of Xinjiang Normal University, where she earned a bachelor's degree in Uyghur language and literature.